of stops

 Find a restaurant near this place

 This incomparable regional treasure will transport you over 300 years ago to the days of New France.
-Come and meet characters from the past who will make you discover the traditional life of the seigneurial regime or take a moment to enjoy the park's exceptional view of the Saint-Louis Lake and the Saint-Laurent River.
+The park is officially closed in winter, but the trails remain accessible nonetheless for those who would like to take a walk and admire the white landscape of the historic buildings covered in snow and the frozen lake.
+For the full experience, come back in summer!
+You will meet characters from the past who will make you discover the traditional life of the seigneurial regime.
 Rich in history, the Parc historique de la Pointe-du-Moulin has one of the only two functioning windmills out of 18 in Quebec.
-Archery, paddle boats rental and picnicking are just some of the many outdoor activities to be enjoyed on this legendary site.
-In winter, an illuminated ice trail allows you to discover the site on skates.
 It is also possible to reserve the site for your receptions, wedding or other special events.

 Feeling sleepy?